ArkEcosystem/AIPs/AIPS/aip-11.md

 Version 0x01 will be notifying former use of protocol to serialise the tx before computing signatures.
 The transaction timestamp is replaced by a nonce.

+With AIP11 the preferred signature scheme is Schnorr.
+Schnorr signatures are fixed 64 bytes long.
+ECDSA signatures vary between 70-72 bytes and are still supported, although discouraged.

 ## Payloads

 The payload is defined according to the type of the transaction.
 This may be changed with a version change in the future.